 Upcoming adventures with Malcolm:

 "Malcolm was a wonderful guide.
-He explained the activities clearly and the time frames.
-We always knew what we were going to be doing and when.
-He did, however
+He explained the activities clearly so that we always knew what we were going to be doing and when.
+He

 "Malcolm did a great job.
 We got a great amount of information on the natural history, birding, geology, culture and history."

 "Malcolm was the reason that I would rate this trip a huge success.
 He was unfailingly friendly and helpful.
-Both guides were both quite knowledgeable on the history, natural history, and cultural of the areas we were in.
-Good depth on just about any aspect of natural history, but I appreciated Malcolm's superior knowledge on birds.
-Since my traveling companion was a bit unsteady on her feet and had low endurance, he went out of his way to be
+He had a superior depth of knowledge on just about any aspect of natural history.
+Since my traveling companion was a bit unsteady on her feet and had low endurance, he went out of his way to

-“Fantastic guide!
+“Malcolm is a fantastic guide!
 We had asked him if it would be possible to see The Falkirk Wheel in Scotland and as it turned out, it was on our way.
 It is a really interesting feat of engineering.
-So glad that he could accommodate that request."
+I'm so glad that he could accommodate that request."